 - 2, 13.5 ounce can full-fat coconut milk or coconut cream, chilled 8 hours or overnight

 - ¼ cup pure maple sugar (or pure maple syrup)*

 - Place metal or glass mixing bowl and beaters in the refrigerator or freezer one hour before making whipped cream.
 If you don't have time for this it will still work but this produces the best results especially in warm climates.

 - Open the cans of chilled coconut milk and scoop out the solid white part only (this will be on the top).
 You can discard the liquid part of the can or save for popsicles or smoothies.
 Place the solid white coconut cream in the chilled mixing bowl.

 - Use an electric mixer with chilled beaters to whip the coconut cream until light and airy.
 Start on low speed and work up to the highest speed once it starts to get smooth.
 Scrape down the sides with a spatula if needed.
-Whip for about 3 minutes total to get it nice and airy.
+Whip for about 1 minute total to get it nice and airy.